FBorowiec/advanced_cpp/README.md

 ## Run the code inside a container

-You can use the following Docker image to instantiate a container locally with Ubuntu and Bazel already installed:
+You can use my following Docker image to instantiate a container locally with Ubuntu and Bazel already installed:

 ```bash
 docker run -it --rm framaxwlad/ubuntu_dev:latest